materialsproject/mapidoc/README.md

    [MongoDB documentation](http://docs.mongodb.org/manual/) for more information on how to customize queries.

+It should be noted that not all materials documents contains all keys, e.g., some properties may not have been computed for certain materials yet.
+If you request for a key that is not present in a doc, the query will return None.
+For the most part, the documents are relatively consistent, especially for many of the common keys like elements, formulas, etc.

 ## Tip for efficient querying

 Try to minimize the scope of the properties you are requesting.
 For example,